dkikolski/akai/README.md

   --decode-base64           decode the input using Base64 decoding scheme
                             before parsing as a X509 certificate

-  --json-format             format output as a JSON object

-  --table-format            format output as a table (default option)

   --raw-values              do not translate schema values to human
                             friendly format e.g. octet strings will
                             be printed in hex format instead of